henriquecastror/henriquecastror_md/content/post/2021-03-25 brazilian maps/index.md

-Now, for fun, let's create a gif from it.
+Now, for fun, let's create a gif.

     #GIF